 Length: 146 minutes / 2.43 hours

-While Scorsese has been nominated for Best Director multiple times, Goodfellas is one of the two times he was nominated for Best Writing. #92 on AFI’s top 100, Goodfellas is one of the quintessential gangster films.
+While Scorsese has been nominated for Best Director multiple times, Goodfellas is one of the two times he was nominated for Best Writing. #92 on AFI’s Top 100, Goodfellas is one of the quintessential gangster films.
 The plot follows Henry Hill (Ray Liotta) as he becomes more and more involved in his dream job: gangster.
 Robert DeNiro portrays James “Jimmy” Conway (based on real-life gangster Jimmy Burke) who becomes the close friend and crime partner to Liotta’s Hill.
-The cast starts to get into trouble when the mob starts dealing with drugs, making everyone a little bit paranoid.
+The cast starts to get into trouble when the mob begins dealing drugs, making everyone a little bit paranoid.
 Conway testifies against the mob and winds up in the Witness Protection Program as Hill just wants to live a normal life.

 Length: 129 minutes / 2.15 hours

 Raging Bull is placed at #4 on AFI’s top 100 list, as well as being the #1 sports movie designated by the same institute.
 What’s interesting is that DeNiro wanted to collaborate with Scorsese on this film, and had to convince the director, instead of the other way around.
 DeNiro portrays Jake LaMotta, a boxer who rises through the ranks of middleweight boxing.
 Now, boxing is a very violent sport, but Scorsese manages to make the bouts as brutal as they are beautiful.
 Unfortunately, as we follow Jake’s personal life, the audience finds out that he can’t keep it in the ring, as he also fights with his wife and brother.
-Eventually, all good things come to an end, and Jake’s ending is as a lounge act quoting Marlon Brando (from On the Waterfront).
+Eventually, all good things come to an end, and Jake’s ending is as a lounge act quoting Marlon Brando (from On the Waterfront (1954)).

 2 sum it up: 2 films, 2 Scorsese snubs